decentraland/documentation/content/creator/scenes/interactivity/click-events.md

 The event data returns a string for the `entityId`.
 If you want to reference the actual entity by that ID to affect it in some way, use `engine.entities[e.hit.entityId]`.

+{{< hint warning >}}
-> Note: We recommend that when possible you use the approach of adding an `OnPointerDown` component to each entity you want to make interactive, instead of using a global button event.
+**📔 Note**   We recommend that when possible you use the approach of adding an `OnPointerDown` component to each entity you want to make interactive, instead of using a global button event.
 The scene's code isn't able to hint to a player that an entity is interactive when hovering on it unless the entity has an `OnPointerDown`, `OnPointerUp`, or `OnClick` component.
+{{< /hint >}}

 #### Tracking player movements